-Topic: Methodological Approaches: Quantitative Analysis of Observational Data

-Goal: While experiments may be the 'gold standard' in causal inference, they are not a (realistic) option to answering many research questions.
+February 9 Topic: Methodological Approaches: Quantitative Analysis of Observational Data Goal: While experiments may be the 'gold standard' in causal inference, they are not a (realistic) option to answering many research questions.
 An alternative approach is to rely on observational data - that is, data not affected by researchers.
 In this class, we will learn how to collect observational data, how analyzing it is different from experimental data, and how scholars use statistical analysis to make causal claims.
+Readings:

 Christopher H. Achen and Larry M. Bartels, "Blind Retrospection: Why Shark Attacks Are Bad for Democracy," working paper (2013).
 Anthony Fowler and Andrew B. Hall, "Do Shark Attacks Influence Presidential Elections?
 Reassessing a Prominent Finding on Voter Competence," The Journal of Politics, vol. 80, no. 4 (2018).
 Christopher H. Achen and Larry M. Bartels, "Statistics as If Politics Mattered: A Reply to Fowler and Hall," The Journal of Politics, vol. 80, no. 4 (2018).

-Topic: Methodological Approaches: Quantitative Analysis Workshop

-Goal: using a set of basic instructions, you will work with group members to expand a quantitative data set and propose a test between an independent and dependent variable in that new data set.
-Each group will present the data they collected (what variables they chose, why, where they found the data, etc.) to the full class.
+February 16 Topic: Methodological Approaches: Quantitative Analysis Workshop Goal: using a set of basic instructions, you will work with group members to expand a quantitative data set and propose a test between an independent and dependent variable in that new data set.
 We will then test whether or not there is a statistically significant correlation between those variables.

-Note: this week's class is on Tuesday since the university is closed on Monday due to Presidents' Day.
+Readings:

-Topic: Methodological Approaches - Qualitative Methods

-Goal: While most political scientists answer their research questions through large N data analysis (whether collected through experiments or as observational data), many scholars rely on qualitative case studies.
+February 23 Topic: Methodological Approaches - Qualitative Methods Goal: While most political scientists answer their research questions through large N data analysis (whether collected through experiments or as observational data), many scholars rely on qualitative case studies.
 In this class we will learn what differentiates qualitative methods from experimental and quantitative analysis, and we will look at ways scholars rely on qualitative methods to both test theories and create new ones.

-Stephen van Evera, Guide to Methods for Students of Political Science (Ithaca, NY: Cornell University Press, 1997) Chapter 2.
+Readings: Stephen van Evera, Guide to Methods for Students of Political Science (Ithaca, NY: Cornell University Press, 1997) Chapter 2.
 Richard Bensel, "The American Ballot Box: Law, Identity and the Polling Place in the Mid-Nineteenth Century," Studies in American Political Development vol. 17 (Spring 2003) 1-27.
 Katherine J. Cramer, The Politics of Resentment: Rural Consciousness in Wisconsin and the Rise of Scott Walker (The University of Chicago Press, 2016), Chapters 1, 2 and 3.
+March 2 Topic: Paper Workshop I - Identifying a Research Question Goal: We will use our class time this week to work together to identify workable research questions.
+Often, research questions can be very broad and difficult to turn into projects that can actually be executed.
+In this class we will workshop different ideas in small groups and with the whole class to identify what makes a research question manageable but still interesting.
+Readings: No readings.

+March 6

 Assignment: Share one-pager with other students

+March 9

-Topic: Paper Workshop I - Paper Proposal I
+Topic: Paper Workshop II - One-Pager

-Goal: In this class we will use our class time to discuss each student's proposal, and work on improving / editing the assignment.
+Goal: In this class we will use our class time to discuss each student's one pager, and work on improving / editing the assignment.

+Readings:

+No readings.

+March 10

-Assignment: Submit one-pager on Blackboard.
+Assignment: Submit one-pager on Blackboard

+March 16

+Topic: No class (spring break)

+Readings: